Competitive Start Fund for Female Entrepreneurs

 - Must be a manufacturing or an eligible traded services business (the eligible services as listed in the Service Industries Order 2010)

 - Must not have received equity funding of more than €100K prior to the competition closing date.
 Equity includes Ordinary shares, Convertible Preference Shares, Convertible Loan Notes and Directors Loans.
 Sweat equity does not apply;

 - Must be pre-trading or recently commenced trading, i.e. does not have revenues in excess of €60k in the current financial year to date or in any previous financial year

-- If a company, it must be less than five years old [from date of registration]
+- If a company, it must be less than three years old [from date of registration]

 - Must be capable of creating 10 jobs in Ireland and realising sales of €1m within 3 years.
 [If a company is required to have FDA or CE approval, these targets must be achievable within three years of approval to sell];

 - Must not be engaged in gambling, "adult entertainment", tobacco or military sectors;

 - Applicants must be eligible to live and work in Ireland.
 If their current visa status does not allow them to run a business in Ireland they must regularise their visa situation before receiving an investment.
 (Enterprise Ireland has a help-desk to advise non EU applicants on the relevant rules).